 Problem Possible Cause and Recommended Action The flash does not fire.
-1)If (Flash Off) is selected as the flash mode, change to another mode (page 26).
-2)If the battery is dead, charge it (page 11).
-3)If a BEST SHOT scene that uses (Flash Off) is selected, change to a different flash mode (page 26) or select a different BEST SHOT scene (page 50).
+(Flash Off) is selected as the flash mode, change to another mode (page 28).
+If the battery is dead, charge it (page 11).
+If a BEST SHOT scene that uses (Flash Off) is selected, change to a different flash mode (page 28) or select a different BEST SHOT scene (page 51).
 Camera powers down during Self-timer countdown.
 The battery may be dead.
 Charge the battery (page 11).
 The monitor screen image is out of focus.
 1)You may be using Manual Focus and have not focused the image.
-Focus the image (page 59).
+Focus the image (page 62).
 2)You may be using ☑ (Macro) for scenery or portraits.
-Use Auto Focus for scenery and portrait shots (page 59).
+Use Auto Focus for scenery and portrait shots (page 62).
 3)You may be trying to use Auto Focus or ☑ (Infinity) when shooting a close-up shot.
-Use the ☑ (Macro) for close ups (page 59).
+Use the ☑ (Macro) for close ups (page 62).
 There is a vertical line in the monitor screen image.
 Shooting a very brightly lit subject can cause a vertical band to appear in the monitor screen image.
 This is a CCD phenomenon known as "vertical smear", and does not indicate malfunction of the camera.
 Note that vertical smear is not recorded with the image in the case of a snapshot, but it is recorded in the case of a movie.
 There is digital noise in images.
 1)Sensitivity may have been increased automatically for a dark subject, which increases the chance of digital noise.
 Use a light or some other means to illuminate the subject.
 2)You may be attempting to shoot in a dark location with (Flash Off) selected, which can increase digital noise and make images appear coarse.
-In this case, turn on flash (page 26) or use lights for illumination.
-3)Flash assist or dynamic range may be enabled for snapshots, which can cause an increase in digital noise.
+In this case, turn on flash (page 28) or use lights for illumination.
+3)Shooting with a high ISO sensitivity setting or with the Lighting feature can cause an increase in digital noise.
 Use a light or some other means to illuminate the subject.
 A recorded image was not saved.
 1)Camera power may have been turned off before the save operation was complete, which will result in the image not being saved.
-If the battery indicator shows , charge the battery as soon as possible (page 12).
+If the battery indicator shows , charge the battery as soon as possible (page 13).
 2)You may have removed the memory card from the camera before the save operation was complete, which will result in the image not being saved.
 Do not remove the memory card before the save operation is complete.
 Though available lighting is bright, the faces of people in the image are dark.
 Not enough light is reaching the subjects.
-Change the flash mode setting to 2 (Flash On) for daylight synchro flash (page 26), or adjust EV shift to the + side (page 70).
+Change the flash mode setting to